 Visit The Historical Park Maria de la Cruz in Loiza

-The park is open with limited hours, and they are offering tours of the cave.
-They the bomba, bee-keeping or turban classes etc.
+The park is open and they are offering tours of the cave.
+They also have workshops of bomba, bee-keeping or turban tieing etc with reservations.

 Loiza is a town just east of San Juan, on the northern coast of Puerto Rico, and it is one of the earliest-settled areas on the island.
 Evidence of pre-Columbian cultures was discovered in Maria de la Cruz cave (Cueva Maria de la Cruz), a cave close to the center of Loiza.
 Following the completion of the archaeological studies of the cave, the cave and surrounding land were turned into a community area for everyone to enjoy.
 It has become an Historical Park, where you learn a little about the area’s cultural history.
 It’s not a big park, but it is worth a quick stop if you happen to be in the area (say, on your way to or from Piñones).
 In 2018, they have made this area more of a destination- with guides and artisans, music and educational information about the history/culture.
 Now called Parque Histórico Cueva María de la Cruz.